What is the value of a customer ?

 If we have worked out what our typical customers or personas are like – how much should we spend to get them ?

 Some companies will spend all or most of the profit from a sale in order to get that sale or customer.
 Some will do it for just the first sale, on the basis that the repeat sales will generate a profit each time.
 Some companies will go further and lose money on a sale or a number of sales just to get that new customer, so it is an investment to get the new business or customer.
-This is a strain on Cash Flow unless you have this as a Marketing spend in your budget, just like Google Adwords or Facebook Adverts.
+This is a strain on Cash Flow unless you have this as a Marketing spend in your budget, just like Google Ads or Facebook Ads.

 Who do we want as a customer ?

 When you plan your Marketing Campaign, do you go for numbers or for quality ?
 If you know the type of Client you want, then focus your advertising on that demographic, Male or Female, Age, Interests, Preferences.
 Stop getting numbers through the door that only have to be replaced time and time again.
 Go get the right fit for you, people who repeatedly want what you have to offer at the price you offer it.
 Getting the wrong people through the door will keep you busy firefighting complaints, difficult demands and defending your offering.
 This preferred client may cost more to get, be a bigger investment for you, more money, more time, more deals, more patience, but if it is the right person, do the courting, engage in the foreplay and show enough respect to get their attention.
 Then work on keeping them.

 Digital Marketing can offer a low cost way to stay in touch with potential clients, so that when they are ready to buy your product, you are in their mind as a potential supplier.
-Rather than competing in Google Adwords at €20 for every random click, spend less to connect by email or post all year round.
+Rather than competing in Google Ads at €20 for every random click, spend less to connect by email or post all year round.